kkibria/dev_cookbook/docs/_topics/vscode.md

 ---
-title: Install vscode in ubuntu
+title: Using vscode
 ---

 # {{ page.title }}

+## Install vscode in ubuntu
 First, update the packages index and install the dependencies by typing:
 ```bash
 sudo apt update